livigbaji/ALC37DaysOfCode/README.md

 This project uses ES6 and other modern browser features such as indexedDB, service worker and the cache API to fetch currency conversion information from Freecurrencyconverterapi to convert currencies regardless of whether users are online or offline.

+When offline, the user can only access previously used conversions